euhidaman/MicroVLM-E/README.md

 **What this does:**
 - Downloads metadata files (TSV, JSON, annotations)
+- **Automatically extracts all ZIP/TAR archives**
 - Downloads images from direct URLs (COCO, VQA, GQA, etc.)
 - **Automatically runs img2dataset** to download CC3M and LAION images
 - Downloads from HuggingFace (LAION metadata, RefCOCO datasets, LLaVA data)
 - Shows real-time progress and statistics
 - Logs to Weights & Biases for remote monitoring

+**Note:** If you re-run the download script, it will:
+- Skip files that already exist
+- Extract archives that haven't been extracted yet
+- Run img2dataset for CC3M/LAION if images aren't present

 ### Download Specific Datasets